CEUBA2023/DE1_TermProject2/README.md

 We can make out a few trends from the bar chart:
 (1) Highest amount of free shipping tends to come from the states with the highest level of GDP
 a.
 Reason?
 For most shops, one must reach a price threshold in order to unlock free shipping.
 Therefore, those able to spend more (higher state GDP), more often have this option.
-II.
+(2).
 Highest levels of store pickup relates to lowest level of state GDP
 a.
 Reason?
 Customers may opt for in-store pickup in order to forgo shipping costs

 **6.3.** How do sandal purchases compare in different US regions with varying average temperatures?